Chia-Codes/Portfolio/README.md

     * Was used to discover royalty free audio embedded in the heade, audio credit goes to Sergei Chetvertnykh from pixabay.
 * [OpenAI](https://www.openai.com)
     * Used to generate personalised and custom imagery throughout the website.

+**Thank You!**
+This is the first project I have created using my knowledge and skills gain from particpating in Code Institues Full Stack Diploma Course.
+I am aware there are issues and bugs within the site, and I aim to learn to fix them before my course date ends (Nov 2025) My 'commits' and changes could have more clarity with aim to make a selected changes rather than multiple.
+Thank you for taking the time to look through my first solo project!